Creedmoor Psychiatric Center Explained

 Site

-The hospital's name derives from the Creeds, a family that previously farmed the site.
-The local railroad station on a line that ran from Long Island City to Bethpage took the name Creedmoor, apparently from the phrase "Creed's Moor," describing the local geography which reminded visiting British of their “moorlands” back home when the land was being used as a rifle range.
-Hence the name creedmoor.
-In the early 1870s, New York State paid easement for the railway for the land from the Creeds later used by the National Guard and by the National Rifle Association of America (NRA) as a firing range.
-The Creedmoor Rifle Range hosted prestigious international shooting competitions, which became the forerunner of the Palma Trophy competition.[2]
+The hospital's name is a portmanteau derived from Creed - the name of the previous family who owned a farm at the site - and apparent geographical similarities to the British "moorlands".
+The local railroad station - on a line running from Long Island City to Bethpage - took the name "Creedmoor;" apparently coined by British visitors in reference to the local geography and former use of the site as a rifle range having been reminiscent of the moors back in Britain, owing to the designation "Creed's Moor."
+In the early 1870s, the state of New York purchased the land from the Creeds for a railway easement, later used by the National Guard and National Rifle Association of America (NRA) as a firing range.
+The Creedmoor Rifle Range hosted prestigious international shooting competitions, becoming the forerunner of the Palma Trophy competition.[2]
 In 1892, as a result of declining public interest and mounting noise complaints from the growing neighborhood, the NRA deeded its land back to the state.[2]

 Hospital

-In 1912, the Farm Colony of Brooklyn State Hospital was opened, with 32 patients, at Creedmoor by the Lunacy Commission of New York State, reflecting a trend towards sending the swelling population of urban psychiatric patients to the fresh air of outlying areas.
-By 1918, Creedmoor's own census had swollen to 150, housed in the abandoned National Guard barracks.
+In 1912, the Lunacy Commission of New York State opened the Farm Colony of Brooklyn State Hospital at the Creedmoor site, with 32 patients, in line with a trend for sending the growing number of urban psychiatric patients to the "fresh air" of outlying areas.
+Intakes at the former National Guard barracks rapidly expanded over the coming years, with a self-reported census reported a total of 150 inpatients housed at Creedmore by 1918.
 By 1959, the hospital housed 7,000 inpatients.
-Creedmoor is described as a crowded, understaffed institution in Susan Sheehan's Is There No Place On Earth For Me?
-(1982), a biography of a patient pseudonymously called Sylvia Frumkin.
-Dr. Lauretta Bender, child neuropsychiatrist, has been reported as practicing there in the 1950s and 1960s.
-In the late 1970s, one of its more notorious patients was former NYPD officer Robert Torsney, who was committed there in December 1977 after being found not guilty by reason of insanity in the 1976 murder of then 15-year-old Randolph Evans in Brooklyn and was kept there until July 1979 when reviewers declared him no longer a threat.
+Creedmoor was described as a "crowded, understaffed institution" in Susan Sheehan's biography Is There No Place On Earth For Me?
+(1982), detailing the experiences of pseudonymously-named Sylvia Frumkin.
+Dr. Lauretta Bender, a child neuropsychiatrist, was reported to have been practicing at the hospital between the 1950s and 1960s.
+In December 1977, one of Creedmoor's most notorious patients, former NYPD officer Robert Torsney, was committed to the hospital after being found not guilty by reason of insanity for the 1976 murder of then-15 year-old Randolph Evans in Brooklyn.
+Torsney was held at Creedmoor until his release in July 1979 following a psychiatric review which declared he was no longer a threat.

 There are several unused buildings on the property, including the long-abandoned Building 25.
 Many parts of the building are covered in bird guano, the largest pile being several feet high.[7]
 In August 2023, a shelter for migrants opened at Creedmoor Psychiatric Center, amid a sharp increase in the number of asylum seekers traveling to the city.[8]
 [9]